Brainlab: Surgery

 Brainlab develops software technology for planning and navigating surgical procedures, including image enhancement and visualization tools.
 The various technologies, including image-guided surgery (for example for cranial or spinal navigation and ultrasound), robotic assistance, and intraoperative imaging platforms, are scalable and can be used for imaging, navigation, data enhancement, and data exchange.

 The software technologies for surgery include Buzz Digital O.R. and Buzz Virtual, which control the entire operating room and patient data.
 Navigation technologies feature Curve Navigation, an application for surgical navigation, and Kick, which supports navigation with optical or EM tracking.
 Additionally, Brainlab offers the Loop-X imaging robot and Cirq, a platform for robotic tasks.
 The Robotic Suite by Brainlab also enables the combination of robot Loop-X with Curve and Cirq technologies.

 Brainlab has also created the Mixed Reality Viewer, which generates hyperrealistic 3D patient data.
+In 2025, Brainlab received 510(k) clearance from the United States Food and Drug Administration for Spine Mixed Reality Navigation, which puts relevant information directly into the surgeon's field of view through an augmented reality headset that they wear during surgery.

 Radiosurgery and -therapy

 Brainlab develops software in radiotherapy and radiosurgery to aid decision-making and dose planning as well as automate treatment plans, adjusting them to meet clinical requirements.
 The company also creates specialized technologies for extracranial areas like the breast or lungs.

 Brainlab offers a range of technologies under the name Elements.
 These can be customised to meet clinical requirements, use standard interfaces and are compatible with various workflows, treatment systems, and positioning technologies.
 This includes the creation of radiosurgical plans (Elements Cranial SRS), the treatment of multiple metastases in one session in a non-invasive manner (Elements Multiple Brain Mets SRS), the visualisation of the distinction between brain regions with high and low vascular activity (Elements Contrast Clearance Analysis) and efficient clinical planning (Elements Spine SRS).

 ExacTrac Dynamic assists in accurate patient positioning and real-time monitoring during treatment, supporting clinicians in delivering precise image-guided radiotherapy (IGRT) for cranial and spinal SRS and stereotactic body radiotherapy (SBRT) patients.
 The system also supports the treatment of extracranial conditions like breast and prostate cancer.